-- Direct project operating and service delivery costs such as salaries, contract fees, project supplies, meeting and travel costs. - 12% Administration fee for Canadian Organizations. - Overseas direct costs such as rent, leasehold improvements, utilities, office expenses and supplies, office computer and general maintenance, are also eligible.
-Please refer to GAC Guidance on Eligible Costs for Development Initiatives.
+- Direct project operating and service delivery costs such as salaries, contract fees, project supplies, training expenses, meeting and, travel costs. - Overhead of 12% of total eligible direct project costs.
+The Southern partners can also include as direct project costs such as rent, leasehold improvements, utilities, office expenses and supplies, office computer and general maintenance.
+Canadian organizations cannot directly expense these costs, which is why they benefit from the 12% overhead revenue.